jgooday48/GuessTheNumber/README.md

 4. Enjoy the game!

 ## 1-10
-- This branch contains the guess 1-10 game
+- This branch contains the guess 1-10 game (this version is on the main branch)
 - You have 3 chances to guess the number

 ## 1-100